-Consistent follow-up doesn’t just retain policyholders
+Consistent follow-up doesn’t just retain clients

-it increases renewals and referrals
+it creates repeat business and referrals

-Once we fixed that, everything changed.
+Once we changed that, everything else began to change.

 For many years we did what most businesses do — we focused almost entirely on getting the next customer.